jasonhemann/25SP-CS1114/syllabus.md

 - Textbook-based projects based upon the game developed in "Animated Problem Solving"
 - Pair programming assignments (pairs chosen by me)
-- Different extensions assigned to different groups.
+- Different extensions may be assigned to different groups.
 - Grade assigned to the pair.
 - Oral examination at some point(s) in the semester (see below)
 - Generally ~two weeks to complete these assignments